• The Upfit Insider

 18-Wheeler Dump Trucks: Power + Capacity

-These semi-style dump trucks can carry 30–40 tons depending on trailer length, axle count, and local bridge formulas.
+These semi-style dump trucks can haul 30–40 tons depending on trailer length, axle count, and bridge laws.

 • Municipal contracts needing fewer loads per day